Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - Chronic stress – which affects the nervous system, inhibiting digestive processes, causing alteration in the pH of the gut, and preventing proper digestion of food

 - Low magnesium status – magnesium is a cofactor for over 300 enzymatic processes, including stress resilience and muscle control for (LOS) sphincter.
-Around 80% of people are magnesium deficient
+Around 80% of people are magnesium-deficient

 - Low zinc status – zinc is necessary for hydrochloric acid (HCl) secretion in the stomach, and low HCl acid inhibits zinc absorption